aimikel/messagebird/README.md

 * In order to Login to the application, the project uses `cURL` to check the HTTP code status returned by Messagebird's Authentication service.
 If the returned HTTP status is 200, the user is allowed to proceed.
 Otherwise, the user is asked to fill in a valid API key.
+* The user can specify more than one recipients in the SMS Send section, by adding recipients separated by `Enter`.
+* The COOKIE library is used to manipulate and filter the rendering in the SMS Overview section.